salesforce/offline-app-developer-starter-kit/docs/CustomObject.md

 The following steps generally describe the setup of a custom object for use in offline scenarios.
 You can see a specific example of these steps in the "Configure" section below.
 - Create a custom object and the associated fields needed for your use case.
-- Deploy lightning web components and quick actions on the object.
+- Configure and deploy Lightning web components and quick actions for the object.
 - Add quick actions to the object layout.
 - Add a custom tab on the object so that users can create object records on the browser.
 - Add or update a permission set to give users read/edit permissions to the object and its fields.

 > **Note**
 > Permissions for newly created custom objects are disabled by default.
-Admin needs to enable the object and field permissions in permission sets for users to access the custom objects.
+Your org admin needs to enable the object and field permissions in permission sets for users to access the custom objects.

 ## Configure Custom Object